wiedehopf/tar1090/README.md

 For these features i only maintain the nginx configuration, not the lighttpd configuration.
 Thus you'll need to use nginx with the config file provided by the tar1090 install script or change the lighttpd configuration yourself.
+On the default nginx install you'll usually find the server section in this config file:
+`/etc/nginx/sites-enabled/default`

 If you can't figure out how to make it work with the above information, please don't ask.
 I don't support this feature for the general user base.